amelieoller/vegetable-garden-client/README.md

 ## Getting Started
 * Clone both, the rails app (https://github.com/amelieoller/vegetable-garden-api) and the react client (https://github.com/amelieoller/vegetable-garden-client) repositories to your pc
+* Get the back-end set up:
+	* Create a new Postgres database with `createdb vegetable-garden-api_development`
-* Open the rails project folder and run bundle install and then run a rails server on port 3001 (rails s -p 3001)
+	* Open the rails project folder and run `rake db:migrate`
+  * Finally run `bundle install` and start a rails server on port 3001 with `rails s -p 3001`

-* Open the react client project, run 'npm install' and then 'npm start' to start a server on port 3000
+* Open the react client project, run 'yarn' or 'npm install' and then 'yarn start' or 'npm start' to start a server on port 3000

 The app will open at http://localhost:3000/ in your browser.
 Enjoy!